upenn-libraries/finding_aids/rails_app/README.md

 ```

 #### Geocoding
 Repository locations are geocoded using the Nominatim (OpenStreetMap) API and cached in `tmp/geocoder_cache.yml`.
+The cache is (re)built automatically at the end of each harvest (`PartnerHarvestJob`) and can be refreshed on demand with the rake task below.

 ```bash
 # Run geocoding (interactive — prompts when multiple results are returned)